-The cost of a funeral depends on a lot of different factors.
-But whatever options you choose, we can help you plan a special send off within your budget.
+The cost of a funeral depends on a number of different factors.
+But whatever options you choose, we can help you plan that special farewell within your budget.

 The cost of a funeral is usually broken down into three parts.